T-OConnor/Chromosome-Condensation/README.md

 I created the job submission script Chromo_hpc_script.sh to run the simulation in a HPC cluster environment for multiple parallel replicates in the directory.
 Ensure a Linux/WSL environment and run the simulations using ./chromo or ./Chromo_hpc_script.sh in the HPC.

-The work and repository of Dr Tereza Clarence that this built upon can be found be found here: https://github.com/FrancisCrickInstitute/Chromosome-Condensation
+The original work and repository that this built upon can be found be found here: https://github.com/FrancisCrickInstitute/Chromosome-Condensation